CS3398-Romulans/CS3398-Romulans-S2020/README.md

 ## Features
 List of features ready and TODOs for future development
 * Tyler - Ability to Log in and Take pictures with the native phone camera
+* Tyler - Login With Facebook and post pictures to a variety of applications(From Frisbee and native phone gallery)
 * Page navigation
 * Page Layout